Here in the U.S., there’s an entire industry devoted to influencing the outcomes of elections, actions, policies, or decisions of officials.

 Lobbying is done by many types of people, associations and organized groups.
 It’s not just the megalithic multi-national corporations attempting to influence policy, but also special interest groups of every imaginable flavor.
 Foreign-funded lobbying efforts include those of Israel, Saudi Arabia, Turkey, Egypt, Pakistan, and China lobbies.
 In 2010 alone, foreign governments spent approximately $460 million on lobbying members of Congress and government officials.

-Following the upset victory of Donald Trump in the presidential campaign, Democrats claimed their widespread losses were because of Russian meddling in our electoral process.
-Never mind there was no evidence of Russian involvement, the accusation was enough to set off a firestorm of debate and seemingly endless fake news stories in the mainstream media claiming collusion between Donald Trump and the Russians.
+Following the upset victory of Donald Trump in the 2016 presidential campaign, Democrats claimed their widespread losses were because of Russian meddling in our electoral process.
+Never mind there was no evidence of the Trump campaign working with Russians in the campaign, the accusation was enough to set off a firestorm of debate and seemingly endless fake news stories in the mainstream media claiming collusion between Donald Trump and the Russians.

-On the other hand, there were numerous documented examples of Democrats rigging the elections and depriving Bernie Sanders the presidential nomination the media chose to downplay.
+As for meddling in the 2016 elections, there were numerous documented examples of Democrats rigging the elections and depriving Bernie Sanders the presidential nomination.
+The media chose to downplay that.

 Published by WikiLeaks, a collection of Democratic National Committee (DNC) emails leaked to and subsequently published by WikiLeaks included emails from seven key DNC staff members which suggested the party’s leadership had worked to sabotage Sanders’ presidential campaign.
 The emails include DNC staff’s “off-the-record” correspondence with media personalities, including the reporters at CNN, Politico, the Wall Street Journal, and the Washington Post.